milo2012/metasploitHelper/README.md

 https://goo.gl/pSUgnc

 ##Introduction
-metasploitHelper (msfHelper) has been rewritten from scratch.
+metasploitHelper is meant to assist penetration testers in network penetration tests.

+metasploitHelper (msfHelper) communicates with Metasploit via msrpc.
+It uses both port and web related exploits from Metasploit.

 You can point msfHelper at an IP address/Nmap xml file/File containing list of Ip addresses.

-It will attempt to find compatible and possible Metasploit modules based on 1) nmap service banner and 2) service name and run them against the targets.
+it performs a nmap scan of the target host(sh and then attempt to find compatible and possible Metasploit modules based on 1) nmap service banner and 2) service name and run them against the targets.

 It is also possible to use the -m option in msfHelper along with msfconsole (load msgrpc Pass=xxx) if you would like to interact with the targets that msfHelper had compromised.